-Many societies attach a stigma with the concept of seeking mental therapy.
-Fear of judgment or that society will consider them weak-willed if they choose to talk about their emotions keeps many people from reaching out for help.
-The pressure is such that people succumb and prefer to drown in their own pool of thoughts rather than going to a therapist.
+Some people and cultures still attach a stigma to the seeking mental health treatment.
+Fear of judgment or that others will consider them weak-willed if they choose to talk about their emotions keeps many people from reaching out for help.
+The pressure is such that people continue to struggle with destructive patterns of thoughts, feelings and behaviors rather than going to a therapist.

-As a Cognitive Behavioral therapist in Orange County, am here to tell you that you are not alone and that it is okay to reach out if things seem too bleak.
+As a Cognitive Behavioral therapist in Orange County, please know that you are not alone and that it is okay to reach out for help.
+Seeking help when life becomes unmanageable is wise and courageous, not a sign of weakness.

 Sometimes, life puts you in situations where you struggle with negative thoughts.
 At times, when such thoughts escalate and constantly cross your mind, you feel like there is no way out.
 These all are signs of mental health issues, and let me assure you that there is always a way out!